-Internal exposure to Radon-222 and Radon-220 (thoron) through inhalation will be explained in "Internal Exposure to Radon and Thoron through Inhalation" on p.68 of Vol. 1.
+Internal exposure to Radon-222 and Radon-220 (thoron) through inhalation will be explained in "Internal Exposure to Radon and Thoron through Inhalation" on p.71 of Vol. 1.

-Tritium has smaller effects on the human body compared with other nuclides and exposure doses due to natural tritium are relatively small.
+Tritium has smaller effects on the human body compared with other nuclides and exposure doses due to natural tritium are relatively small (p.57 of Vol. 1, "Conversion Factors to Effective Doses").